-Cuc Lam escaped from Vietnam on 19 May 1978 with her husband Huu Minh.
-Cuc was born in 1952 and grew up in Can Tho in the Mekong Delta with four brothers and sisters.
+Cuc was born in 1952 and grew up in Tay Ninh in south Vietnam with three sisters and one brother.
 She was raised by her older brother and sister as her father died when she was just 15 days old, and her mother when she was 13.
 When Cuc left Vietnam, she had to leave her sister (Hien Thi Tran), her sister's husband (Hai Van Tran) and their two children behind, as they couldn't raise the money for the journey.
 Her sister attempted to come six months later with her children but the voyage failed, her children drowned and she was returned to Vietnam and put in jail.
 She attempted to come to Australia at various other times but never made it.
 Cuc still carries much grief, guilt and regret for leaving her sister behind.

-Cuc and her husband escaped from Vietnam in a river boat, used for transporting fruit and vegetables, it was picked up in international waters by a Malaysian ship eight days after their escape.
+Cuc and her husband Huu Minh escaped from Vietnam in a river boat on 19 May 1978, used for transporting fruit and vegetables, it was picked up in international waters by a Malaysian ship eight days after their escape.
 The women and children were taken on board the Malaysian ship, while the men were towed behind, causing Cuc much fear for her husband's life.
 They spent five weeks in the Pulau Tengah refugee camp in Malaysia, during this time they were taken for health checks in Kuala Lumpa and Cuc worked for the UN High Commission teaching English and as a translator.
 They left for Australia on 16 July 1978.

 When they arrived in Australia Cuc and Huu Minh went to Midway Hostel in Maribyrnong.
 They stayed at the Hostel until January 1979, when Cuc had her first baby, and they were asked to leave.
 They then moved to the housing commission flats in Kensington.